jungseungyeo/SwiftlyUserDefault/README.md

 ## License

-SwiftlyIndicator is licensed under the MIT license.
+SwiftlyUserDefault is licensed under the MIT license.
 Check the [LICENSE](/LICENSE) file for details.